brianddk/pyexch/README.md

 - [ ] Add Kraken as a supported Exchange
 - [ ] Add Binance as a supported Exchange (from USA ?!?)

+## Getting Started

+This utility is a very thin wrapper around two published Coinbase libraries, though one or both are likely no longer maintained.
+The first library [coinbase-python][q] uses both the v2-api, and the OAuth2-api.
+The second libary [coinbase-advanced-py][r] uses the v3-api.
+As of [April 2nd, 2024][s] you can access all the V2 and V3 URLs using either the [v3-api keys][t] or the [OAuth2-api keys][u].
+Note that since certain convenience routines like `get_transaction` are not in the v3-api library, some may still opt to make an OAuth2 token to use these convenience calls.
+Alternatively you could go directly after the URLs for these services which will work regardless.

+Here's a breakdown of what you will need to do to get started:

+1. Make either a [V3-API key][t], an [OAuth2-API key][u], or both.
+2. Read the [V2-API docs][w], aka "Sign In With Coinbase" (SIWC) for URLs/endpoints
+3. Read the [V3-API docs][x], aka "Advanced Trading" (AT) for URLs/endpoints
+4. Read the [V2-Library docs][y] for names of convenience calls / routines
+5. Read the [V3-Library docs][z] for names of convenience calls / routines
+6. Optionally read the [Python 3.12 Tutorial][0] for python questions

 ## Install and Initial Setup

 This utility allows you to use a Cryptocurrency Exchange's REST API to perform basic tasks and retrieve current and historical account data.
 You will need to setup API / OAuth2 access keys in your account to use this utility.
 The utility supports both GPG and Trezor-CipherKeyValue encryption.
 You will need either a GPG key pair installed, or a Trezor attached.
 As a fallback you can store API keys in naked JSON, but that is obviously not recommended.